pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 |PyMuPDF4LLM| is aimed to make it easier to extract |PDF| content in the format you need for **LLM** & **RAG** environments.
 It supports :ref:`Markdown extraction <extracting_as_md>` as well as :ref:`LlamaIndex document output <extracting_as_llamaindex>`.

-When using |PyMuPDF4LLM| with PyMuPDF-Layout, page layout detection will be greatly improved.
+When using |PyMuPDF4LLM| with PyMuPDF Layout, page layout detection will be greatly improved.
 This is true for table detection, but also for the detection of page headers and footers, footnotes, list items and text paragraphs.
 In addition two new methods become available, `to_json()` and `to_text()`.

 .. important::